Particl-Community/academy/guides/guide_mp_vendor_understanding_sellflow.rst

 .. rst-class:: bignums

   #.
 Fill up all the text boxes with the information on your listing and upload a (or multiple) pictures of your product or service.
   #.
-Choose on which market you want to publish your listing (Open Market, a storefront of yours, or user markets).
+Choose on which market you want to publish your listing (:term:`Open Market`, a storefront of yours, or user markets).
   #.
 Choose the right category for your item.

 If you want to publish now